-The best hawker centre in Singapore is a hotly contested claim, and it’s true you can ask ten different people and get ten different answers.
+The best hawker centre in Singapore is a hotly contested title, and it’s true you can ask 10 different people and get a different answer each time.
 Singaporeans are passionate about their food, which means the only way to find out which is the best hawker centre in Singapore is to try them all yourself.
-However, with our wealth of experience of eating in hawker stalls across Singapore, we have compiled this Top 10 list, complete with locations, tips on what to eat and how much you’ll be paying.
+However, with our wealth of experience of eating in hawker stalls across Singapore, we have compiled this list, complete with locations, tips on what to eat and a general explanation of price.

 - Singapore Zoo Admission with Roundtrip Transfer